TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

    In isolated mode :data:`sys.path` contains neither the script's directory nor the user's site-packages directory.
 All :envvar:`PYTHON*` environment variables are ignored, too.
-Further restrictions may be imposed to prevent the user from injecting malicious code.
+Further restrictions may be imposed to prevent the user kutoka injecting malicious code.

    .. versionadded:: 3.4